Goods and Services: Some are Private, Some are Not

-	Distribute a copy of Activity 3 to each student.
+Distribute a copy of Detectives for Goods and Services to each student.
 Tell them they will be detectives looking for goods and services provided by government and private businesses.
 Ask students to read newspapers, listen to television and radio news stories, and walk through their community to look for examples.
 Instruct students to list five examples of private goods and services and five examples of goods and services provided by government.
 For each good or service listed, they should write where they obtained the information.

 - Large sheet of paper to cover a bulletin board